dinanathsj29/angular-material-getting-started-tutorial/README.md

 > In this tutorial, we'll see how to add Material Design to Angular project/application  in two different ways: ( There are a different set of Material installation processes for Angular/Angular CLI 4+ versions and Angular 6+)

-  1. `The manual or long way`: Install and add all dependencies by following a bunch of steps manually.
+  1. `The manual or the long way`: Install and add all dependencies by following a bunch of steps manually.
 This works for Angular 4+ versions

   2. `The short or quick way`: By using the `ng add` command to easily/quickly add Angular Material in one step using Angular Schematics.
 This method only works with Angular 6+ versions